fhgomes/fhgomes/entrevistas/technical-interview-template.md

 - What is caching?
   - When is the best case to use or not to use?

+- Have you ever worked with Assync problemns, brokers, streaming?
+  - Have you ever used or know about RabbitMQ ?
+  - Have you ever used or know about SQS ?
+  - Have you ever used or know about Kafka ?
+  - Know about racing condittions?

 - Have already worked with or studied automated tests
   - Unit tests?
   - Junit 5 ?